-Sleep is absolutely required to live a balanced and healthy lifestyle.
-Having good sleep patterns reduces stress, aids in hormone and neurotransmitter production, increases energy, and improves the quality of life.
+Sleep is necessary to live a balanced and healthy lifestyle.
+Having good sleep patterns reduces stress, aids in hormone and neurotransmitter production, increases energy and enhances mood.

 Why is Sleep Quality Important?

-Lack of sleep has many negative effects, both physically and psychologically.
+Lack of restful sleep has many negative effects, both physically and psychologically.
 Sleep deprivation is also a common contributing factor in the development of obesity.
-Even though sleep is a sedentary activity (ie, doesn’t burn calories), it is responsible for improving metabolism, coping with stress, reducing hunger, and increasing activity levels.
+Even though sleep is a sedentary activity (i.e., it doesn’t burn calories), it is responsible for improving metabolism, coping with stress, reducing hunger, and increasing activity levels.

-Lack of sleep can contribute to an increase in weight and obesity.
-Obesity can contribute to poor sleep quality as well as:
+Insufficient sleep can contribute to an increase in weight, and being overweight can cause poor sleep quality.
+Sleep health is linked to:

 When you sleep, the muscles in your neck relax.
-Those with obesity have excess weight in their neck that puts pressure on their neck muscles.
-This then causes your throat to close, blocking your airways and preventing you from breathing.
+Those with obesity have excess weight in their neck, which puts pressure on their neck muscles.
+This causes your throat to close, blocking your airways and preventing breathing.
 Symptoms of this condition sometimes go unnoticed, but some signs include: